 Fancy a quick biology lesson?
 It goes like this.
 The smallest elements are called particles, these never change, e.g. fonts, colours, brand elements.
 Combine particles and you get atoms such as buttons, icons, form fields.
 These, however, form molecules or even organisms like navigations, cost calculators, or newsletters.

 We recognise the importance of user experience.
 Since May 2020 it’s the most contributing factor in SEO.
-Everything we do is user-centred, hence our process includes testing the prototype with the market.
+Everything we do is user-centred, hence our process includes testing the website prototype with the market.

 For this reason, our designs are mobile-first.
 It’s much easier to add elements, compared to substracting from a desktop design.
 It also eliminates the need to compromise along the way.